Do You Need EDI for FSMA 204? How EDI 856 ASNs Support Food Traceability

 • Microsoft Dynamics

-This allows lot codes, shipment information, and product data to flow automatically between internal systems and EDI transactions.
+This allows lot codes, shipment information and product data to flow automatically between internal systems and EDI transactions, eliminating duplicate data entry.

-Cloud providers handle trading partner setup, mapping, and system updates, allowing businesses to focus on operations rather than EDI infrastructure management.
+Cloud providers handle trading partner setup, mapping, system updates and infrastructure maintenance, allowing businesses to focus on operations rather than EDI infrastructure management.
+This is particularly valuable for food companies that may not have dedicated IT staff for EDI support.

-Connecting EDI to your ERP ensures that lot codes, quantities, and shipment details move directly from internal systems to trading partners.
+Connecting EDI to your ERP ensures that lot codes, quantities and shipment details move directly from internal systems to trading partners.
+This integration eliminates manual data transfer and reduces the risk of errors.

 How Quickly Can EDI Be Implemented for FSMA Compliance?